-Diana Cardenas: none; Maria Isabel Toulson Davisson Correia: Lecturer for Abbott, Baxter, Danone, Fresenius, Nestlé, Takeda; Juan B Ochoa: Lecturer for Nestle Health Science, Fresenius Kabi and a past Chief Medical Officer until July 1, 2018 - Nestle Health Science North America; Albert Barrocas: None; Gil Hardy: none; Charles Bermúdez: Abbott, Baxter, Fresenius, Nestlé, Amarey, Bbraun, Fenavi, Eurociencia, Takeda; Karin Papapietro: Lecturer for Fresenius; Régis Hankard: none; Anna-Lena du Toit: none; Teresa Pounds: none; Winai Ungpinitpong: none; Cristina Cuerda: Lecturer for Abbott, Baxter, Fresenius, Nestle, Nutricia, Persan, Takeda: Isabelle Hannequart: none; Stephane Schneider[:] none; Rocco Barazzoni: none.
+Maria Isabel T. Davisson Correia is a lecturer for Abbott, Baxter, Danone, Fresenius, Nestlé, and Takeda; Juan B. Ochoa is a lecturer for Nestle Health Science and Fresenius Kabi and a past Chief Medical Officer, until July 1, 2018, for Nestle Health Science North America; Charles Bermúdez is a lecturer for Abbott, Baxter, Fresenius, Nestlé, Amarey, B Braun, Fenavi, Eurociencia, and Takeda; Karin Papapietro is a lecturer for Fresenius; and Cristina Cuerda is a lecturer for Abbott, Baxter, Fresenius, Nestle, Nutricia, Persan, and Takeda.
+The remaining authors declare no conflict of interests.